 For many people, the most valuable item in all of their possessions is a watch.
 This could be because it’s a family heirloom, or because it has deep sentimental value, or because the watch literally cost them tens of thousands of dollars.
 Whatever the reason, if that watch were to be stolen, lost, or broken, it would be devastating.
+For insurance purposes, people ask if watches are jewelry.

 Most people insure their valuables in case of something unthinkable.
 For valuables like rings and diamond earrings, jewelry insurance is recommended to ensure their full value is recognized.
 Wristwatches and other similar timepieces tend to be thought of as jewelry, yet it’s not always clear that a generic jewelry insurance policy covers watches.